lab-cosmo/chemiscope/docs/src/tutorial.rst

 present each one, as well as the main settings accessible to customize the display.

-The map is a 2D or 3D scatter plot showing structural or physical properties for all the environments in the dataset.
-You can set which properties should be used a the x, y, and potentially z axis; as well as for color and size of the points.
-Additionally, string properties can be used as category data to set the symbols used for the points.
+The map is a 2D or 3D scatter plot showing properties for all the environments in the dataset.
+You can set which properties (structural or physical) should be used a the x, y, and potentially z axis; as well as for color and size of the points.
+Additionally, properties which have string values (an not numeric values) can be used as category data to set the symbols used for the points.
 To open the settings modal window, click on the hamburger menu (the ☰ symbol) on the left of the dataset title.

 .. figure:: img/map.png
     :width: 80 %